-A sanitized road that was once much less posh and an awful lot longer.
+A sanitized road can be found in Farringdon that was once much less posh and an awful lot longer.

 The name of the alley changes, depending on when and who writes about it.
 The original name was probably Green Hills Rents, but then it became singular, then the green and hill merged to form Greenhill Rents.

 It was also much longer, but then a railway came through the area, and chopped the end off, leaving about a third of the original intact.